Resources for: Sociology

 This guide covers search tools for research in topics related to sociology.

 2. Enter your search terms into the large search box.
-Use quotation marks to search for phrases, e.g. "energy drinks."
+If you know the title of the book enter it with quotation marks, e.g. "Braiding Sweetgrass"

-3. Use filters to limit your results by publication date, material type, and/or subject.
+3. Use filters to limit your results by material type to books.

 4. Select the link for the title to see more information.

-6. For e-books, select the link under View It
+5. For e-books, select the link under View It.

-Whether you are searching in library databases, the library catalog, Google Scholar, or just plain Google, creating a good search query will help you to find relevant information.
+Whether you are searching in the library catalog, databases, Google Scholar, or even Google, creating a good search query will help you to find relevant information.

 Creating a search query